akhileshsivaraman/akhileshsivaraman/README.md

 <a href="https://github.com/akhileshsivaraman/Morphological-Character-Hierarchies">
    phylogenetic methods
 </a>
-,
+&
 <a href="https://github.com/akhileshsivaraman/VFE">
    morphometrics and evolutionary modelling.
 </a>

-Since then, I've mainly been working on a healthtech business (Sukoon) and learnt software engineering (using Python) while continuing to learn R and data science techniques.
+Since then, I founded (and closed :() a healthtech startup, Sukoon, where we were developing a cardiac rehab service for low-resource settings and worked as a data scientist at the National Audit Office, where I used my R, Python and SQL skills to develop apps and ETL pipelines.

 <div>
   <a href="https://www.linkedin.com/in/akhilesh-sivaraman/">